OmicronXin/Community_Search_Library_GZHU/README.md

 # **api_core_truss.cpp**
 Parallel Graph Truss Decomposition and k-core decomposition on undirected graph that output the subgraphs with maximal k.
 The parallel k-core decomposition algorithm appears in [Parallel k-core Decomposition on Multicore Platforms](https://ieeexplore.ieee.org/document/7965211/citations?tabFilter=papers), Humayun Kabir and Kamesh Madduri, IPDPSW 2017.
-The parallel k-truss decomposition appears in [Parallel k-truss decomposition on multicore systems](https://ieeexplore.ieee.org/document/8091052), Humayun Kabir and Kamesh Madduri, HiPC 2017.
+The parallel k-truss decomposition appears in [Parallel k-truss Decomposition on Multicore Systems](https://ieeexplore.ieee.org/document/8091052), Humayun Kabir and Kamesh Madduri, HiPC 2017.
 Both were used to produce the results in the papers.

 ## Compiling the program: